Portland Place: Residents and buildings

 The Royal Institute of British Architects headquarters, a 1930s Grade II* listed building designed by architect George Grey Wornum, at 66 Portland Place in August 2012.

 While most is high quality residential in a close local community, many of the houses are now occupied by company headquarters, professional bodies, embassies and charities (including Arthritis Research UK and the Royal Air Force Benevolent Fund).
 The landmark headquarters of the Royal Institute of British Architects sits at 66 Portland Place directly opposite the Chinese embassy; for years practitioners of Falun Gong have mounted a silent protest in front of the former and facing the latter.
 Other foreign diplomatic institutions include the Polish Embassy, a Portuguese consulate, the High Commission of Kenya, the Swedish Ambassador's Residence and the Colombian Consulate.
 In addition, Portland Place remains a fashionable address with some very exclusive blocks of mansion flats.
 Number 1 houses the Institution of Chemical Engineers, number 41 the Academy of Medical Sciences, number 23 houses the Nursing and Midwifery Council, number 67 the Royal Air Force Benevolent Fund and number 76 the Institute of Physics.
 The Institute of Physics building replaced two earlier Georgian terrace houses, one of which – number 76 – was the home of John Buchan, the author and politician who lived there from 1912 until 1919, which resulted in Portland Place being the London home of Richard Hannay, the hero of Buchan's most famous novel "The Thirty-Nine Steps".

 Its northern end opens into Nash's elegant stucco semicircular Park Crescent, which in turn leads on to Park Square and Regent's Park.
 There are two landmark buildings at the south end of the street, although both are technically in Langham Place: the grand late Victorian Langham Hotel, and Broadcasting House.
 Langham Place is a short road which connects Portland Place to Upper Regent Street, although on the ground they all appear to be one street.

 A Grade II listed memorial to Quintin and Alice Hogg erected in 1906 stands opposite Broadcasting House at the south end of Portland Place.

 Sir William Moore, Surgeon-General and Honorary Physician to Queen Victoria lived at 15 Portland Place.

 There are a number of international independent schools on Portland Place, including Abercorn Upper School, Queens College and the Southbank International School.

+Hundred Guineas Club, an exclusive gay club frequented by Prince Albert Victor was located on Portland Place.
+It is referred to as "Inslip's Club" in the 1881 non-fiction novel The Sins of the Cities of the Plain.